 Over the last two decades, we’ve seen the rise of many successful peer-to-peer marketplaces. eBay, Craigslist, Freelancer — all these platforms have quickly attracted an active community and are still highly relevant.

 Because P2P marketplaces cross different niches and target audiences, it’s easy to miss a general pattern that unites all successful sites.
-In reality, the functionality of every successful P2P marketplace can be broken down into simple building blocks, identical to every successful platform regardless of the date of foundation and niche.
+In reality, the functionality of every successful P2P marketplace software can be broken down into simple building blocks, identical to every successful platform regardless of the date of foundation and niche.
 Here, we review this crucial functionality that makes these sites attractive to the audience and highly usable.

 Sellers and buyers alike should be able to register a profile on the platform without specifying too much personal data.
 The platform should provide information on a person’s location contact information, and buying/selling preferences.
 Now, platforms include the possibility to register an account with social media credentials (Facebook, Google, etc).